-A student who arrives up to fifteen minutes late for an exam (as determined by the proctor) will be allowed to sign in and start the exam at that time.
+Students who arrive up to fifteen minutes late for an exam (as determined by the proctor) will be allowed to sign in and start the exam at that time.
 There will be no extension of time for students who arrive late.
-If the first portion of the exam is collected after a specified time, a student who arrives late also will have to turn in that portion of the exam at that time.
+If the first portion of the exam is collected after a specified time, students who arrive late also will have to turn in that portion of the exam at that time.
 The exam will end at the same time for all students.

 Students using ExamSoft must arrive at least 20 minutes prior to the exam start time to set up their computers.
 ExamSoft users must be present and at the "STOP" screen of their software a minimum of 5 minutes prior to the start time of their exam.
-Any student who does not arrive at least 5 minutes (as determined by the proctor) before the start of an exam for which he or she plans to use ExamSoft will be required to handwrite the exam
+Any student who does not arrive in the room or at the "STOP" screen at least 5 minutes (as determined by the proctor) before the start of an exam for which he or she plans to use ExamSoft will be required to handwrite the exam.

-A student who arrives more than fifteen minutes after the start of an exam (as determined by the proctor) will not be seated for the exam.
-If this occurs, the student must contact the associate dean for student services or the exam coordinator to determine when, and if, the exam is to be rescheduled.
-The associate dean for student services may decide to reschedule the exam later the same day, move the exam to another day during the exam period, not allow the student to take the exam, allow the student to take the exam with the time remaining, or allow the student to take the exam but with grade reduction.
+Students who arrive more than fifteen minutes after the start of an exam (as determined by the proctor) will not be seated for the exam.
+If this occurs, the students must contact the exam coordinator to determine when, if, and under what terms the exam is to be rescheduled.
+The associate dean for student services may decide to reschedule the exam later the same day, move the exam to another day during the exam period, not allow the students to take the exam, allow the students to take the exam with the time remaining, or allow the students to take the exam but with a grade reduction.